dev-academy-programme/orientation---Archived/2-installation/README.md

 1. Open VirtualBox (it's in your applications, right?).
 2. Find the virtual machine in the left bar.
 It's probably the only one and it should be running.
-3. Right click on the virtual machine name and select Close > Power Off.
-4. After the machine shuts down, click the green arrow to start it back up again.
-This time you should see the window open.
+3. If the virtual machine is running, then click the big green arrow that says "Show".
+If it's not running, click the big green arrow that says "Start".
-5. LET IT BOOT UP COMPLETELY *before* you start messin' with it.
+4. LET IT BOOT UP COMPLETELY *before* you start messin' with it.
 You broke it, you bought it.
+(Just kidding.
+It's free!)
+5. Hey, let's take a "snapshot" of the machine so that if you do somehow break it, you can just back up to your snapshot and all good again!
+  1. Open VirtualBox if it's not open already.
+  2. Click on the "Snapshots" toggle button in the upper corner of the VB window.
+  3. Click on the little icon that looks like a camera (sort of).
+  4. Give your snapshot a name, such as "Clean install" or something like that.
+  5. Click OK to save your snapshot.
+Now, if you ever install something that gives your VM indigestion, you can just back up to this snapshot.
+  6. We *strongly* recommend that you do not spend a lot of time installing extra things or customizing this setup.
+And keep all your work in GitHub repositories, committed and pushed up as frequently as possible.
+That way you're effectively backing up your work.
+Now, if you need to switch back to a snapshot, you won't lose everything.
+Nice, eh?
 6. Have fun!

 ## Resources